fedor-rusak/simpleNodeProject/README.md

 You should download binary for your platform and bla-bla-bla.
 They have really great tutorial on their site.
 Yet I am gonna copy it here.

+### Simple examples

-Simple app that responds with "Hello World" for every request.
+App that responds with "Hello World" for every request.

 ```javascript
 require('http').createServer(